Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 ) <svm>

 === Feedforward Neural Network
-// TODO: short motivation, why did I use it?
-// It has great performance when classifying (small) inputs (add classification of MNIST dataset?)
 A feedforward neural network (FNN) is an artificial neural network commonly used for classification tasks, regression, and pattern recognition.
 It passes input data through a series of interconnected layers of nodes, known as neurons or perceptrons, where each neuron performs a weighted sum of its inputs combined with a bias and applies an activation function to produce an output.
-This can mathmatically be written as
+This can mathematically be written as
 $ y = f(sum_(i=1)^(n) w_i x_i + b) $ <perceptron-math>
 where $y$ denotes the perceptron output, $bold(x)$ is the input vector, $f$ is the activation function, $w_i$ is the weight associated with input $x_i$, and $b$ is the bias term.
 Each neural network consists of multiple neurons, which are grouped into layers.